sofwerx/swx-devops/aws/swx-dev/README.md

 # swx-dev

-This is an AWS IPv6 enabled terraform deployment of a dokku instance for PaaS deployment.
+This _was_  an AWS IPv6 enabled terraform deployment of a dokku instance for PaaS deployment.
+It is no longer deployed.

 ## environment